Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 Finding details

 The skill manifest is missing several optional metadata fields including license, compatibility, and allowed-tools.
-While these fields are optional per the agent skills specification, their absence reduces transparency about the skill's intended usage and restrictions.
+While not required, these fields help users understand the skill's intended scope and restrictions.

 Pattern detected: require('child_process')